canyanio/rating-integration/docs/running.md

 ```

 The [Makefile](https://github.com/canyanio/rating-integration/blob/master/Makefile) provides you two shortcut commands:
-`make start` and `make stop`.
+`make docker-start` and `make docker-stop`.

-As you can imagine `make start` will start Canyan Rating Engine in a docker compose environment exposing the needed two ports to interface with the Rating API and Agent (8000 and 8080 respectively).
+As you can imagine `make docker-start` will start Canyan Rating Engine in a docker compose environment exposing the needed two ports to interface with the Rating API and Agent (8000 and 8080 respectively).

 ## As local services